-To evaluate the impact of winter flooding on almond root growth, canopy development, whole-plant water status and yield, we conducted field experiments in two commercial almond orchards in California's Central Valley, one with highly permeable soil and one with moderately permeable soil.
+To evaluate the impact of winter flooding on almond root growth, canopy development, whole-plant water status and yield, we conducted field experi-

+Capturing stormwater runoff and potentially banking it in groundwater through winter irrigation in almond orchards might be a feasible method to reduce groundwater overdraft in California. ments in two commercial almond orchards in California's Central Valley, one with highly permeable soil and one with moderately permeable soil.
 Because our recharge treatments occurred during the dormant season, we hypothesized that almond trees would be able to tolerate saturated or nearly saturated soil conditions during this period without negative effects on root growth, water status or yield.
 In California, there are over 5 million acres of soils with Agricultural Groundwater Banking Index (SAGBI) ratings of excellent, good and moderately good (O'Geen et al. 2015).
 Most of these soils are on the east side of the Central Valley; the findings from this study will benefit those areas, with implications for the practice of groundwater recharge in dormant orchards.